 artists use The rule of thirds to create dynamic compositions

-They talked about having unequal parts in a painting.
-Their suggestion was to paint everything in a 2:1 proportion.
-Such as, one third land with two thirds sky or vice versa.
+Then the suggestion was to paint everything in a 2:1 proportion.
+Such as, two thirds light and one third dark, one third land with two thirds sky or vice versa, etc.

 it's easy to use the rule of thirds!